Cultural Sensitivity for Better Breastfeeding Outcomes

 My milk doesn’t look right; I’ve heard it can be dirty for the first couple of days.

-A mother’s decision regarding whether or not to breastfeed her baby almost always comes from a place of concern, a desire to provide the best possible nutrients to ensure her baby’s health.
+A decision regarding whether or not to breastfeed or chestfeed almost always comes from a place of concern and a desire to provide the best possible nutrients to ensure a baby’s health.
 Many factors can influence this decision.
-The AAP, the U.S. Surgeon General, the CDC and the Joint Commission have recommended breastfeeding as an important contributor to support the health of both mother and baby, yet national breastfeeding rates remain low, especially among minority groups.
-Hispanic families are more likely than others to use formula in the first two days of life; and African American families have the lowest rates of breastfeeding initiation and continued breastfeeding among all ethnic and racial groups.
+The AAP, the U.S. Surgeon General, the CDC and the Joint Commission have recommended breastfeeding as an important contributor to support the health of both mother and baby, yet national breastfeeding rates remain low, especially among people of color.
+Latino and Hispanic families are more likely than others to use formula in the first two days of life; and African American families have the lowest rates of breastfeeding initiation and continued breastfeeding among all ethnic and racial groups.
 Addressing these disparities means acknowledging cultural differences and then prioritizing education.

 There is a balance between respecting cultural beliefs while educating and supporting families to consider evidence based best practices.
 This balance is difficult but essential to master.
 It relies on forming relationships, slowing down the conversations to uncover the beliefs and circumstances unique to each mother, and utilizing a series of small steps of change to uncover what might be possible.